alogithub1/alo-spring-boot-youtube-kafka/README.md

 ## Steps to run spring-youtube-service:
 ---------------------------------

+This uses google api to search youtube vidoes and get results.
+You will need to setup your keys.
+Check https://www.youtube.com/watch?v=V4KqpIX6pdI to see how to set it up.

 1 - Go to folder "spring-youtube-service"

 2 - Open terminal adn run below commmands: